Skip to content

 })

-Elysia use macro to pass custom argument to custom middleware
+Elysia uses macro to pass custom arguments to custom middleware

 Error handling

-Hono provide a onError function which apply to all routes while Elysia provides a more granular control over error handling.
+Hono provides an onError function which applies to all routes while Elysia provides more granular control over error handling.

 ts